Managing PostgreSQL cluster hosts

 priority: Host priority relative to all other hosts. -

 config_spec.postgresql_config_<PostgreSQL_version>: PostgreSQL settings.
-Enter each setting on a new line, separated by commas.See the method description for the list of PostgreSQL versions supporting this option.
-See PostgreSQL settings for descriptions and possible values of the settings.
+Enter each setting on a new line, separated by commas.See the method description for the list of PostgreSQL versions available for the parameter.
+See PostgreSQL settings for a description and possible values for each setting.

 -